data301-2021-summer2/project-group41-project/images/README.md

-This directory will contain all images or figures needed for analysis or references
+This directory will contain all images or figures needed for analysis or references.
+No images or figures were needed up to this current revision.